Introducing Nick Bowker, your African Safari Hunting Outfitter

 Consequently, the plains game often needs to be ambushed, and the endless anthills found on these plains make for the right hiding place.

-The Plains give way to the Kaggaberg Mountain range.
+The Plains give way to the Kaggaberg Mountain range, which can be viewed from the lodge.
 The Kaggaberg contains thick, steep valleys and box canyons.
-Here one finds Eland as well as Bushbuck and Kudu.
+Here, you will find Eland and Kudu.

 Free-Range Hunting in South Africa